Joaquim Gomis: Joan Miró’s studio in Palma

 © Hereus de Joaquim Gomis.
 Fundació Joan Miró, Barcelona

-The Miró Chair is a joint initiative between the Universitat Oberta de Catalunya (UOC) and the Fundació Joan Miró whose primary aim is to research the life and work of Joan Miró, transfer knowledge regarding this research and provide teaching about Miró and twentieth-century art.
+The Miró Chair is a joint initiative between the Fundació Joan Miró and the Universitat Oberta de Catalunya (UOC).
+Its principal aims are to research the life and work of Joan Miró, transfer knowledge resulting from this research, and provide teaching about Miró and twentieth-century art.

-The Chair organizes the Joan Miró International Research Group, consisting of renowned Miró experts from around the world and aiming to fill the existing gap in research about the artist.
-On the one hand, the group includes an Executive Committee directed by Robert Lubar Messeri, director of New York University in Madrid, which evaluates and decides what Miró studies to pursue; on the other hand, it comprises a Scientific Committee of experts who act as advisors about the subjects under consideration.
+The Chair organises the Joan Miró International Research Group, consisting of renowned Miró experts from around the world and aiming to fill the existing gap in research about the artist.
+Since 2013, this group has been directed by Dr. Robert Lubar Messeri, director of New York University in Madrid.
+It is formed by various specialists who propose and advise on the Miró studies to pursue, evaluating which of these are worthy of study in depth.

 Éluard, Cramer, Miró - «À toute épreuve», more than a book exhibition room, 2017, Miró Documents